-If you are deaf or hard of hearing, you can contact NEH using Federal Relay at 7-1-1.
+If you are deaf, hard of hearing, or have a speech disability, please dial 7-1-1 to access telecommunications relay services.

 2. Content and Form of Application Submission

 Your application will include a narrative, budget, and other forms and attachments.
 You will complete the forms within Grants.gov Workspace and upload other components into the Attachments Form.
 See the Application Component Table.